Lokur

-Lokur is a village in Athni tehsil, Belgaum district, in the state of Karnataka, India.
+Lokur is a village in Kagwad tehsil, Belgaum district, in the state of Karnataka, India.
 According to Census 2011 information the location code or village code of Lokur village is 597287.
 It is 32 km from the sub-district headquarters at Athni and 122 km from the district headquarters at Belgaum.
 As per 2009 stats, Mangasuli is the gram panchayat of Lokur village.

 The total geographical area of the village is 1164.56 ha.
-Lokur has a total population of 3,462 peoples.
+Lokur has a total population of 3,462 people.
 There are about 670 houses in Lokur village.